rtanubra/Trafus-Server/readme.md

     <li>budget (budget for the new category) - required</li>
 </ul>

+Success will return the new category as an object.

 #### `GET /category/:categoryId`

 Gets a single category from trafus_categories with a specified id.

+Success will return the category requested as an object.

 #### `PATCH /category/:categoryId`